netobserv/network-observability-operator/README.md

 ### Everything seems correctly deployed but there isn't any flow showing up

 Wait 10 minutes and check again.
 When `spec.agent` is `ipfix`, there is sometimes a delay, up to 10 minutes, before the flows appear.
 This is due to the IPFIX protocol requiring exporter and collector to exchange record template definitions as a preliminary step.
 The eBPF agent doesn't have such a delay.

-### I've waited 10 minutes: still nothing

-Make sure there are no errors in `flowlogs-pipeline` pods log.
-(TODO / TO CONTINUE)

 ### There are no new dashboards in the OpenShift Console